 You can hike and explore for little money, as the area is packed with walking trails and dense jungle.
-Walk the Hanging Bridges walk over the famous suspension bridges, or complete the classic trails like the Cloud Forest Trail or the Swamp Trail.
+Walk the Hanging Bridges over the famous suspension bridges, or complete the classic trails like the Cloud Forest Trail or the Swamp Trail.

 Also, be sure to visit the Monteverde Cloud Forest Biological Reserve to see some of the unique and special wildlife.

-It is 25 USD to visit the reserve, which is worth it for a full day of immersive exploring.
+It costs 25 USD to visit the reserve, which is worth it for a full day of immersive exploring.
 You can also go ziplining for around 50-80 USD.
 This is obviously more expensive, but it’s an unforgettable experience.

 If you’re a coffee-lover, don’t miss out on a tour of a local coffee plantation while visiting Costa Rica.
 You can learn all about the local beans, farmers, and their coffee-making process.